Haxtorio/BlueprintSignals/README.md

 ## Credits
   - deniwiaid (author of BlueprintExtensions)
     I ripped a lot of the code for this mod from bpex and learned from the rest.
+  - smartguy1196 (random github programmer)
+    Helped patch blueprint book bug and update to 1.0